petomalina/pot/readme.md

 In scenarios where you aim to run Pot as a highly-available service, you will need to use the distributed locking mechanism to ensure that only one Pot instance can write to the bucket path at a time.
 Pot uses [Cloud Storage's Object Generation](https://cloud.google.com/storage/docs/generations-preconditions) to implement the locking mechanism.
 This doubles the latency of each request, but ensures that only one instance can write to the bucket path at a time.

-> :warn: Pot uses local mutexes to queue the requests.
+> :warning: Pot uses local mutexes to queue the requests.
 If more instances happen to be acquiring the distributed lock, the second instance will receive a `412 Precondition Failed` errors.
 For this reason, it is recommended to run Pot with a single main instance with backup instances only in case of a failure.

 To use the distributed lock, you need to set the `-distributed-lock` when starting Pot: